philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 ## Usage

 When using the Molecular Renderer app, you can add source code files to the Xcode target.
 Go to the banner on the right (<b>Identity and Type</b>) > <b>Target Membership</b> > <b>MolecularRendererApp</b> > check the box.
-Not every piece of code will compile.
-Some of the projects are actively maintained as their dependencies receive breaking API changes.
-Most should compile with minor modifications.
+Not every code sample compiles, but most should with minor modifications.